HisarCS/PiWarsTurkeyRobotLibrary/README.md

 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 cv2.imshow("gray", gray)
 ```
-Wheras in the example below, the grayscaled frames are both grabbed and displayed in **different threads**, **not in the main thread**.
+Whereas in the example below, the grayscaled frames are both grabbed and displayed in **different threads**, **not in the main thread**.
 This method is strongly encouraged to increase the performance as much as possible.
 ```python
 from PiWarsTurkeyRobotKit2019 import FastPiCamera import cv2